 “Because of the Rising Voices Fellowship, I now know that what I say, write, and believe is significant.
 I can put up a piece of writing on the blog, and people I have never met will see it, think about it, and hopefully take something away.
 If this is what power feels like, then I can understand why everyone wants it.” —Ellie Kahn

 Read the work of the Rising Voices Fellows.

-Throughout the year, JWA’s senior blogger and Director of Online Communications, Jordyn Rozensky, will work independently with each of the fellows on their blog writing.
-The ability to accept and learn from edits, as well as a commitment to improving writing skills, is crucial for success in the program.
-Fellows will also benefit from the guidance and mentorship of Emilia Diamant, Prozdor’s Director of Programming and Initiatives, in areas of leadership development, community building, and identity exploration.
+Fellows have regular contact with the Fellowship Directors and each other throughout the year, and meet at monthly webinars and three in-person retreats.
+JWA’s Director of Engagement and Social Media, Tara Metal, works with each of the fellows on their writing.
+The ability to accept and learn from edits, as well as a commitment to improving writing skills is crucial for success in the program.
+Emilia Diamant, Prozdor’s Assistant Director, provides curricular oversight and guides the fellows to explore issues related to social justice, community building, and identity.